arj03/scuttle-book/README.md

 FIXME: rewrite to use ssb-book-schema

-Check if it's a `post` message, and directed at a valid book message.
+Check if it's a `post` message, and directed at a valid book update message.

 ### `book.pull.books()`